Methylfolate Supplementation for Fertility and Pregnancy

 While folate offers many benefits, there can be risks of consuming too much.
 According to the National Institutes of Health (NIH), the daily upper limit for folate from supplements and fortified food and beverages for adults 19 years and older is 1,000 mcg.
 Excessive folate supplementation can cause neural development issues in children, cognitive decline in adults, and can cause recurrence of cancer in those with a personal history of cancer.

-Folate is a B vitamin which has many benefits for both mom and baby including improved fertility outcomes, decreased miscarriage rates, and reduction of birth defects (mainly neural tube defects).
-All forms of folic acid are not readily absorbed or utilized by the body, so it's important to seek out the highly bioavailable methylfolate supplements-like what's found in Natalist Prenatal Daily Packets.
+Folate is a B vitamin that has many benefits for both mom and baby including improved fertility outcomes, decreased miscarriage rates, and reduction of birth defects (mainly neural tube defects).
+All forms of folic acid are not readily absorbed or utilized by the body, so it's important to seek out highly bioavailable methylfolate supplements.
+For quality vitamins and supplements, check out Natalist product offerings.